codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 </html>
 ```

-I click the register link
+I click the register link and get to the page http://68.183.205.254:34696/register

+username; attacker
+password; attacker

+and afp